 Four web browsers take up the lion's share of the market:

-- Microsoft Internet Explorer, only available for Windows computers
+- Microsoft Internet Explorer and the newer Microsoft Edge, only available for Windows computers

 - Firefox, an open source browser created by Mozilla

 - Chrome, a web browser from search giant Google